deutschestextarchiv/reichstagsprotokolle/README.md

-- The Reichstag-Protokoll corpus includes the published minutes, stenographic reports, annexes and manuals of the German Reichstag and its Reichstag and its predecessors from 1867-1942.
+- The Reichstag-Protokoll corpus includes the published minutes, stenographic reports, annexes and manuals of the German Reichstag and its predecessors from 1867-1942.

   The image digitization and OCR was carried out by the Bavarian State Library as part of a DFG project from 1997 to 2009.
   The curation, conversion and provision in the DTA basic format was carried out by the "Historical Corpora" department of the